 Collaborative proposals are those in which investigators from two or more organizations wish to collaborate on a unified research project.
 They may be submitted to NSF in one of two methods:

 Most NIH proposals call for completion of a Project Summary/Abstract, Project Narrative, Bibliography/References Cited, Facilities and Other Resources, Equipment, Biographical Sketch, Personnel Justification, Budget, Budget Justification, Specific Aims, Research Strategy and Letters of Support.
-Refer to NIH's Proposal Preparation Instructions.
+Refer to NIH's How To Apply - Application Guide.